 - Line a 6-cavity muffin pan with paper liners.

-- Place half of the chocolate (3 oz, 8 Lindt squares) in a small, microwave-safe bowl.
+- Place half of the chocolate (3 ounces, 8 Lindt squares) in a small, microwave-safe bowl.
+Place the other half in another small microwave-safe bowl.

 - In a third small microwave-safe bowl, place the peanut butter spread.

 - Microwave the first chocolate bowl in 30-second sessions, stirring after each session, until the chocolate is melted.
-Mix in ½ tablespoon avocado oil and ¼ teaspoon stevia glycerite.
+Mix in ½ tablespoon of avocado oil and ¼ teaspoon of stevia glycerite.
 Place about a tablespoon of the chocolate mixture on the bottom of each paper liner, spreading it out so that it covers the bottom of the liner.
 Freeze for 5 minutes to set.

-- Microwave the peanut butter to soften it and make it pourable, about 20 seconds.
+- Microwave the peanut butter to soften it and make it pourable, for about 20 seconds.
 With a spoon, mix in the coconut flour.
 Remove the muffin pan from the freezer.
 Place a scant tablespoon of the peanut butter mixture on top of the chocolate layer in each liner, spreading it out a little with the back of a spoon but not allowing it to reach the edges.
 Place in the freezer for 5 minutes to set.

 - Microwave the second chocolate bowl in 30-second sessions, stirring after each session, until the chocolate is melted.
-Mix in ½ tablespoon avocado oil and ¼ teaspoon stevia glycerite.
+Mix in ½ tablespoon of avocado oil and ¼ teaspoon of stevia glycerite.
 Place about a tablespoon of the chocolate mixture on top of the peanut butter layer, quickly spreading it out to the edges and sides.
 Freeze for 30-40 minutes to fully set.
-Remove from the freezer and peel off the paper liners.
-Allow the peanut butter cups to slightly soften, 5-10 minutes, before enjoying.

 Notes